cu-esiil-edu/esiil-stars-student-webpages/index.md

 * Once you're done select the green **Create Repository** button at the bottom of the page

 ### Step 3: Create a new `index.md` file
 You will create a new file called `index.md` that will serve as the landing page for the content for your webpage.
-To do this you can select the
+To do this you can select the **Add File** button from the menu on the right and then selecting **New File**.

+[img here]

+From here you will create a new **markdown** file called `index.md`

 ### Step 4: Commit changes